 Many patients find success in overcoming their opioid addiction and dependence through medication-assisted treatment (MAT).
 MAT is a combination of FDA-approved medications and behavioral therapy to treat addiction.
 MAT with Suboxone® is an effective method of treating opioid use disorder and should be considered when patients are seeking treatment.

 Suboxone® is a prescription medication used to treat opioid addiction and dependency.
 It is a combination of buprenorphine and naloxone, two substances that can treat opioid use disorder and reverse an overdose.

-Buprenorphine is a partial opioid agonist, meaning it activates the opioid receptors in the brain, but unlike full agonists, these effects plateau, which is known as a “ceiling effect.”
+As a partial opioid agonist, Buprenorphine activates the opioid receptors in the brain.
+However, unlike full agonists, these effects plateau, which is known as a “ceiling effect.”
 An increased dose will not create increased effects, or a greater high or relief, for the patient.
-Though it is itself an opioid, this ceiling effect allows patients dependent on opioids to discontinue use of their dependent drug without experience the symptoms of withdrawal.
+Though it is itself an opioid, this ceiling effect allows patients dependent on opioids to discontinue the use of their dependent drug without experiencing the symptoms of withdrawal.

 Suboxone® contains four parts buprenorphine and one part naloxone.
 Naloxone is used not only to curb narcotic effects but also to prevent abuse, as using Suboxone® in ways other than prescribed can cause immediate symptoms of narcotics withdrawal.